-A module is a Python file that contains functions, definitions, and statements that can be included in an application.
-Technically, all
+A module is a Python file that contains functions, definitions, and statements that can be included in other files within an application.
+Technically, all files with the

 Conceptually, modules are named units of code that can be reused across applications and allows us to access shared libraries (collections of modules) and packages (modules with nested modules and packages).
 Instead of entering commands directly into a Python interpreter, code can be saved as a module for later use in other applications.
-Third-party libraries such as

 Creating and Importing Modules